 Orkney and Shetland Minicruise

 Our mini cruise to Orkney and Shetland is one of our most popular tours offering people a rare chance to visit two of the most northerly British Isles.
 The highlight of the tour is undoubtedly the guided excursions on Orkney and Shetland and cruising with Northlink Ferries.
-The delights of this tour are further enhanced with the journey north through the spectacular highlands and the wonderful opportunities for sight-seeing en-route to Perth, where we include a stay of 2 nights.
+The delights of this tour are further enhanced with the journey north through the spectacular highlands and the wonderful opportunities for sight-seeing en-route.

-Day 1 Travel into Scotland with a first overnight stay in the Glasgow area.
+Day 1 Travel into Scotland with an overnight stay in the Glasgow area.

 Day 2 Continue north with a recommended stop in Pitlochry, where an optional distillery visit can be arranged.
 Travel through the mountainous Highlands via the towns of Aviemore and the highland capital of Inverness.
-Time at leisure in Inverness before completing today's journey to the far north town of Thurso.
+Time at leisure in Inverness before completing today’s journey to Wick.

-Day 3 Depart Scrabster at 13.15 with Northlink Ferries on the 90 minute crossing to Stromness.
-A soup and sandwiches lunch will be served en route.
+Day 4 Depart Scrabster at 13.15 with Northlink Ferries on the 90 minute crossing to Stromness.
+A soup and sandwich lunch will be served en route.
 Reboard the coach in Stromness and meet your local guide.

 Orkney boasts some of the best preserved archaeological sites in Europe, including Neolithic villages, burial tombs and impressive stone circles.
-The afternoon excursion begins with a visit to Skara Brae, an incredibly well-preserved stone village dating back 5,000 years and the nearby Skaill House (admissions paid locally).
+The afternoon excursion begins with a visit to Skara Brae, an incredibly well preserved stone village dating back 5,000 years and the nearby Skaill House.
 For more recent island history travel via Scapa Flow, a 50 square mile expanse of deep water, forming one of the largest, sheltered anchorages in the world.
 Relics of two world wars lie both within and around the Flow: seven German ships, the Churchill Barriers with their beached blockships and the inspiring Italian Chapel.
 Also visit the magnificent Ring of Brodgar, originally 60 stones in a vast circle between the Stenness and Harray Lochs, 27 of which remain standing.
 Dinner is taken in a local restaurant.

 Proceed to Kirkwall port to board Northlink Ferries’ 11pm service to Shetland.
 Comfortable twin bedded cabins are provided.

 The island has 900 miles of coastline with dramatic cliffs and beautiful scenery.
-Visit the outstanding site of Jarlshof in the south (admission paid locally) and also view Shetland's famous ponies.
+Visit the outstanding site of Jarlshof in the south and also view Shetland's famous ponies.
 A stop will be made at Scalloway Castle, built by Earl Patrick Stewart in 1600, and its new museum.